gerhajdu/pymerlin/README.md

 This routine was developed for:
 - `Python` 2.7+ or 3.6+
 - `Numpy` 1.12+
+- `Scikit-learn` 0.19.1

 ## Installation

 Copy all files from the `bin` directory to the same directory in the system PATH.
 If you get "ImportError: No module named builtins" error while using Python 2.7, install the `future` package.
+Note that the code relies on loading a pre-trained regressor object, which might not load if using a `Sklearn` version other than 0.19.1.
+It is recommended to run this code from a virtual environment with `python`==3.6, `numpy`==1.12 and `scikit-learn`==0.19.1 .

 ## Usage